vertica/vertica-prometheus-exporter/documentation/tipsandtechniques.md

 - You have to launch the binary from the directory where it exists
 - You have to have a metrics dir under the binary’s directory that contains the collector yml files.
 Can be overridden, see exporter -help.
 - You can have the vertica-prometheus-exporter.yml file anywhere you like as the –config-file parameter to starting the binary can be a fully qualified path to it.
-- Your logfile dir must be under the binary’s directory.
+- Your logfile directory must be under the binary’s.
 The binary will create the logfile dir and the vertica-prometheus-exporter.log in it if they don’t exist.

 **Docker build**
 By default the vertica-prometheus-exporter config and collector files, as well as the logfiles, will be inside the container.
-You cna use the docker -v binds to allow you have the files external to the container.
-This make sit easier to monitor the lgo file and manipulate the config and collector files.
+You can use the docker -v binds to allow you config for the files to be external to the container.
+This makes it easier to monitor the log file and manipulate the config and collector files.
 To do this:

 Make a local filesystem metrics directory (make sure to set perms to RWX for user who will run the docker container)
 ```shell